-Many documents summarize attributes of a good HRQL measure.
-They include (an illustrative list) guidance documents from the U.S. Food and Drug Administration (FDA); 280-283 the 2002 Medical Outcomes Trust guidelines on attributes of a good HRQL measure; 284 the extensive, international expert-driven recommendations from COSMIN (COnsensus-based Standards for the selection of health Measurement INstruments); ^{276,285-289} the European Organization for Research and Treatment of Cancer (EORTC) guidelines for developing questionnaires; 290 the Functional Assessment of Chronic Illness Therapy (FACIT) approach; 28 the International Society for Pharmacoeconomics and Outcomes Research (ISPOR) task force recommendation documents; ^{140,232,291,292} and several others. ^{236,275,293-295} The NIH PROMIS® network released a standards document in 2012 that is useful for informing the minimal and optimal standards for designing PRO measures.
-296 In addition, ISOQOL recently completed two guidance documents on use of PROs in comparative effectiveness research and on integrating PROs in healthcare delivery settings that were relevant for this landscape review. ^{275,297}
+There exist many documents summarizing attributes of a good HRQL measure, including guidance documents from the FDA; 261-264 the 2002 Medical Outcomes Trust guidelines on attributes of a good HRQL measure;265 the extensive, international expert-driven recommendations from COSMIN (COnsensus-based Standards for the selection of health Measurement INstruments);^{257,266-270} the European Organization for Research and Treatment of Cancer (EORTC) guidelines for developing questionnaires; 271 the Functional Assessment of

+Chronic Illness Therapy (FACIT) approach;28 the International Society for Pharmacoeconomics and Outcomes Research (ISPOR) task force recommendation documents;^{139,213,272,273} and several others.^{217,256,274-276} There is also a standards documents just released by the NIH Patient-Reported Outcomes Measurement Information System[®] (PROMIS[®]) network, which we considered useful for informing the minimal and optimal standards for designing PRO measures.
+In addition, the ISOQOL recently completed two guidance documents on use of PROs in comparative effectiveness research and on integrating PROs in healthcare delivery settings that were relevant for this landscape review.
-Table 4, at the end of this section, presents long-established criteria or characteristics to consider in selecting PROs.
-It also notes some best practices for evaluating PROs for use in performance measurement.

-Selecting PROs for use in performance measurement and related activities such as quality improvement programs raises the question of what are the key differences, if any, when selecting PROs for research purposes rather than these other non-research purposes.
-Generally speaking, the factors to consider when selecting PROs for these two kinds of activities are more similar than different.
-Thus, we focus here more on the differences that users will need to take into account.

-One key difference involves the length of the PRO instrument.
-Longer PRO tools with more items may be better tolerated in the context of research than in clinical practice settings; thus, the feasibility and acceptability of using PROs for performance measurement demands shorter instrument length to facilitate widespread adoption.
-Addressing the need for shorter PRO measures may, however, compromise other important measurement characteristics, such as precision.

-Another key difference in factors to consider when selecting PROs for clinical practice quality improvement, or performance measurement and accountability efforts is the implications or consequences of the PRO data.
-Specifically, using PROs for these purposes carries the expectation that important consequences will arise in terms of accountability for health care professionals, health care systems and plans, and clinical settings.
-Therefore, the stakes of PROs are high in the performance measurement context, and they are higher than for research applications.
-The problem lies, in part, in the constraints to the quality of the measurement level arising from factors unique to performance measurement, such as length, or representativeness of the patient or consumer populations surveyed.
-These considerations highlight the importance of emphasizing responsiveness and sensitivity to change when considering PROs for use in the ways envisioned for NQF-endorsed measures.
+The selection of PROs for use in performance measurement raises the question of what are the key differences, if any, when selecting PROs for research purposes as opposed to performance measurement.
+Generally speaking, the factors to consider when selecting PROs for research versus performance measurement are more similar than different.
+One key difference to consider involves the length of the PRO.
+Although longer PROs with more items may be better tolerated in the context of research, the feasibility and acceptability of using PROs for performance measurement demands shorter instrument length to facilitate widespread adoption.
+The need for shortened PRO measure length for use in performance measurement may compromise other important measurement characteristics, such as measurement precision.
+Another key difference in factors to consider when selecting PROs for performance measurement versus research is the implication or consequence of the PRO data.
+Specifically, the use of PROs for performance measurement carries the expectation that there will be consequences in terms of public reporting and accountability for the clinical providers or clinical setting.
+Therefore, the stakes of PROs are higher in the performance measurement context, but there may be constraints to the quality of the measurement level due to factors unique to performance measurement, such as length.
+This highlights the importance of emphasizing responsiveness/sensitivity to change when considering PROs for use in performance measurement.

-In selecting a PRO for these practice, quality of care, and accountability purposes, a logical first step involves reviewing what measures already have been used successfully.
-Using PROs for these programs remains an under-studied area, but several examples of PROs used as indexes of performance measurement provide an initial foundation upon which the field can expand.
-The Veterans Health Study may be the best illustration of this point.
-It was developed to assess PROs within the VA system.
-298 In response to the Veterans Health Administration's incorporation of patient-reported functional status as a domain of interest in their performance measurement system, the Veterans RAND 36 Item Health Survey (VR-36) and the Veterans Rand 12 Item Health Survey (VR-12) have been administered within the VA system to evaluate veterans' needs and to assess outcomes of clinical care at the hospital, regional, and healthcare system levels. ^{298,299} The Centers for Medicare & Medicaid Services (CMS) and its Medicare Advantage Program300 have applied these methods for similar purposes, and CMS has also designated the VR-12 as the principal outcomes measure of the Medicare Health Outcomes Survey (HOS).
-301
+In selecting a PRO for performance measurement purposes, a logical first step involves a review of what measures have been used successfully previously.
+While the use of PROs in performance measurement remains an under-studied area, several examples of PROs used as indexes of performance measurement provide an initial foundation upon which the field can expand.
+This is most clearly illustrated by the Veterans Health Study, which was developed to assess patient-reported outcomes within the VA system.277 In response to the Veterans Health Administration's incorporation of patient-reported functional status as a domain of interest in their performance measurement system, the Veterans RAND 36 Item Health Survey (VR-36) and the Veterans Rand 12 Item Health Survey (VR-12) have been administered within the VA system to evaluate veterans' needs as well as to assess outcomes of clinical care at the hospital, regional, and healthcare system levels.^{277,278} These methods have also been applied for performance measurement in the Medicare Advantage Program279 and the VR-12 has also been designated as the principal outcomes of the Medicare Health Outcomes Survey (HOS).280